 Richard J. Frontjes

 Retired Teacher, Essexville Hampton Schools

 Richard Frontjes joined the Good Samaritan Rescue Mission team prior to its official opening in March 2005 when he worked on building renovations and became a member of the Advisory Board.
 He was asked to join the Rescue Ministries of Mid-Michigan (R3M) Board of Directors in 2009.
 Richard spends much time volunteering at Cedar Campus, an InterVarsity Christian Fellowship retreat/training center in the Upper Peninsula.
 His favorite activity is flying airplanes and maintaining the grounds at a small airport in the Pinconning area.

-Charles Lange is the CEO of Andersen Eye Associates, the premiere eye care facility in the GLB Region.
+Charles Lange is President of Legend Manufacturing in Alma, Michigan.
 By training, Charles was an accountant, earned his CPA credentials, and served in various tax and management consulting positions.
 He has served as the Treasurer of Mid-Michigan Teen Challenge for more than thirty years.
 Charles resides in Montrose with his wife, Amber, of 45 years and they have two grown/married sons and six grandchildren.
 They are long-time members of a local, interdenominational church.
 Charles enjoys playing golf and occasionally hunting with his children and grandchildren.